 Generating your xpub key from your recovery phrase

-Enter the phrase in the BIP39 Mnemonic field
+Enter your seed phrase in the BIP39 Mnemonic field

 Select the Coin that you want to generate the xpub for.

-Now select the BIP 44 tab under Derivation path if your wallet is BIP44 compliant (most wallets are) or BIP32 tab if it is not (ex.
-BRD wallet)
+Now select the BIP 44 tab under the Derivation path if your wallet is BIP44 compliant (most wallets are) or BIP32 tab if it is not (ex.
+BRD wallet).

 For BRD wallet: Enter m/0' in the BIP32 Derivation Path field

-For BIP44 wallets: Copy the Account Extended Public Key.
+For BIP44 and BIP84 wallets: Copy the Account Extended Public Key.
 This is your xpub.

 For BIP32 wallets: Copy the BIP32 Extended Public Key.
 This is your xpub.